architolk/Linked-Data-Theatre/LINUX_SETUP.md

 # Linux setup
 This document will give you a step-by-step guide to setup the Linked Data Theatre and a Virtuoso database on a clean Linux machine.
-A more experienced user might just want to read the deploy manual: [DEPLOY.nd](DEPLOY.md)
+A more experienced user might just want to read the deploy manual: [DEPLOY.md](DEPLOY.md)

 ## Debian
 This guide assumes a fresh and clean installation of [Debian](https://www.debian.org).
-A minimal installation will suffice and no additional packages or options are neede.
-All these commands are run by the `root` user.
+A minimal installation will suffice and no additional packages or options are needed.
+All the commands in this guide are run by the `root` user.

-If you are installing virtuoso and the Linked Data Theatre in a virtual machine, then you will need to forward ports 8080 and 8890 from you host machine to the guest machine.
+If you are installing virtuoso and the Linked Data Theatre in a virtual machine, then you will need to forward ports `8080` and `8890` from you host machine to the guest machine.

 ## Install software
 Start with updating the apt repository: